polarbeargo/Intel-Edge-AI-Scholarship-Foundation-Course-Nanodegree-Program-Show-Case-Group-Project/README.md

 * Import OpenVINO Toolkit, build and compile successfully on Google Colab.
 * Load pre-trained models.
 * Perform model optimization.
-* Integrate with TensorFlow Object Counting API.
+* Integrate with TensorFlow Object Counting(TOC) API, the TOC API is the object detection implementation that runs and infers using the tensorflow models at the backend; and is optimised to run at edge using openvino toolkit from Intel.
 * Perform statistics inference detected objects on video stream.

 ## Load Pre-trained Models